Return to top

 📖 Variations

-Veggie pizza: Spread tomato sauce on the crust then top with shredded mozzarella, canned diced artichokes, red onion, red bell pepper, olives, and fresh basil.
+• Veggie Pizza: Spread tomato sauce on this healthy pizza dough then top with shredded mozzarella, canned diced artichokes, red onion, red bell pepper, olives, and fresh basil.

 ❓ Recipe FAQs